Deim0s13/my-demo-app/docs/05-version-control-and-ci-cd.md.md

 podman push quay.io/your-quay-username/my-demo-app-frontend:v0.2.0-dev
 ```

-These steps ensure that your backend and frontend images are available in Quay.io for use my OpenShift pipelines and deployments.
-After pushing the images, I can now reference these in my OpenShift pipelines for building, testing, and deploying My Demo App.
+By following these steps, you ensure that your backend and frontend images are available in Quay.io for use in your OpenShift pipelines and deployments.
+This setup is necessary for the successful execution of the CI/CD pipeline, allowing the application to be built, tested, and deployed efficiently.

-## 5.4 Configuring Secrets for Image Pulls
+## 5.3 Configuring Secrets for Image Pulls

-To ensure the application can pull images from a private registry, such as Quay.io, it's essential to create and link the appropriate secrets.
+When working with private container registries like Quay.io, it’s essential to secure your image pulls to ensure that only authorized users and systems can access your images.
+This step is crucial in maintaining the security and integrity of your CI/CD pipeline, especially when deploying sensitive or production-grade applications.

+In this section, I’ll walk through the process of creating and configuring the necessary secrets in OpenShift to enable secure image pulls from Quay.io.
+These steps are necessary to ensure that your deployments can access the required container images without any unauthorized access issues.

-### 5.4.1 Creating the Secret for Quay.io
+### 5.3.1 Creating the Secret for Quay.io

 1. **Generate a Quay.io Access Token:**
    - Navigate to your [Quay.io account settings](https://quay.io/user/) and generate a new access token.